jbeck018/howlerops/frontend/src/components/saved-queries/QueryCard.README.md

 ## License

-Part of SQL Studio - see project license.
+Part of Howlerops - see project license.

 ## Support